 Once you have determined whether your need falls under the category of statistics or data, you will also need to consider geography, time and detail.

 Geography means which geographical region is the data of your interest about.
 A lot of survey data is conducted by government departments and so it is often at the country level, although there are exceptions.
 So if you want statistics about Canada, you would look at Statistics Canada and other sources listed under the tab Data/statistics Sources subpage Canada--Nationwide.
 In contrast, if you are looking to compare countries, you would be able to get a broader set of comparable statistics by looking at international statistical data sources listed under the tab Data/statistics Sources subpage World, such as World Bank data or OECD.Stat.

 Time period refers to either a particular day, month or year, or a range of time that the statistics or survey data apply to.
 Some surveys, for example, have are run only once while others can be annual, quarterly or monthly.

-This guide was inspired by and adapted from the following libguides:
+This guide was adapted from the following libguides: